truongmanhsang/popcorn-api/manual/overview.md

 # Documentation

 Documentation for the code can be generated with the command `npm run docs`.
-This will automatically generate the documentation which will be generated in the `./docs` directory.
+This will automatically generate the documentation which will be located in the `docs` directory.
 The `index.html` page will be the starting point.
+You can also view the documentation online right [here](https://chrisalderson.github.io/).

 # Folder structure